KingStrahan/ai-systems-portfolio/README.md

 This portfolio demonstrates how I translate ambiguous problems into structured plans, executable systems, and measurable outcomes across customer operations, communication, and task orchestration.
 I also implement and ship these systems end-to-end using Custom GPTs, Base44 applications, and automation frameworks — ensuring that strategic decisions are carried through to production reliably.
 ---

+## Core Projects

+### Luciél Decision Engine (LDE)
+An internal strategic advisor designed to externalize and structure complex decision-making.

+LDE generates **advisor-grade Decision Briefs** that:
+- Clarify priorities under pressure
+- Explicitly define what to ignore
+- Surface tradeoffs, risks, and constraints
+- Sequence actions across 7 / 30 / 90 day horizons
+- Create clear artifacts for leadership, advisory, and interviews

+LDE is used as a thinking and alignment tool — not a product — to preserve judgment and reduce reactive decision-making.

+---

+### Luciél Agent Studio (LAS)
+A modular AI and automation orchestration platform designed to support discovery, systems design, and execution planning.

+LAS enables:
+- Rapid identification of automation opportunities
+- Flexible workflow design across tools and services
+- Translation of strategy into build-ready execution blueprints

+The focus is on **system design first**, automation second.

 ## Systems Overview